CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 What is thematic saturation?

-When analysing raw data, we categorise responses into themes.
+When analyzing raw data, we categorise responses into themes.
 Themes are patterns in the data that describe a particular reason for taking or not taking a certain action (or any other factors we are interested in understanding).
 In simple terms, thematic saturation is when new responses do not bring significant new information, i.e. you start seeing repetition in visitors’ responses and no new themes emerge.

 In the context of conversion optimization, this means asking yourself 3 questions: